kafawi/Daily-Coding-Problem/problems.md

 time: 2,5 h -> i didnt understand the problem correctly, so i missed one particular condition.
 Medication was taken.
 Lesson to lern: make sure, you understand the problem right!

+The second time, with the right problem to solve, the algorithm was not to complicated, but it takes more than 1h to solve.
+The missunderstanding is also saved in the folder, if anybody is curious.

 ---

 ### 14 - Medium